Trump says Attorney General Barr resigning, will leave before Christmas

 Trump has also been angry that the Justice Department did not publicly announce it was investigating Hunter Biden ahead of the election, despite department policy against such a pronouncement.

+Barr, Trump's second attorney general, was heavily criticised by Democrats for what they said was his unethical behavior to shield Trump during a probe by special counsel Robert Mueller into the president's Russia connections.

+"Good riddance to the worst most corrupt despicable Attorney General in US history," House Democrat Bill Pascrell tweeted.

-Trump said Deputy Attorney General Jeff Rosen, whom he labelled “an outstanding person,” will become Acting Attorney General.
+Trump announced that Deputy Attorney General Jeff Rosen, "an outstanding person," will take over Barr's job in an acting capacity.

+Trump, who is set to leave office on Jan 20, already fired an attorney general, Jeff Sessions, in 2018.

+In that case, Sessions had angered Trump by recusing himself in the Russia investigation, leading to the appointment of Mueller.